ModECI/MDF/README.md

 Overview
 --------

-The purpose of the MSF is to provide a standard, JSON-based format (though other serializations like YAML, HDF5 are envisioned) for describing computational models of brain and/or mental function.
+The purpose of the MDF is to provide a standard, JSON-based format (though other serializations like YAML, HDF5 are envisioned) for describing computational models of brain and/or mental function.
 The goal is to provide a common exchange format that allows models created in one environment that supports the standard to be expressed in a form - and in sufficient detail - that it can be imported into another modeling environment that supports the standard, and then executed in that environment with